yanisounas/framework/README.md

 File Architecture
 -----------------

-First things first you need to create your app folder:
+First things first you need to create your app folder and your .env file:

     .
     ├── app (Your app)